Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-01/README.md

 ### 1. Sign Up for Office 365 E5 Trial (No Teams)

 Signed up for the Office 365 (no Teams) E5 trial, which activates a Microsoft 365 E5 trial license.
-This license includes access to Microsoft Defender for Endpoint and Microsoft Defender for Office 365 — both essential for building out the detection and response capabilities used throughout this lab.
+This license includes access to Microsoft Defender for Endpoint and Microsoft Defender for Office 365 which are both essential for building out the detection and response capabilities used throughout this lab.

 ![Image Alt](https://github.com/Samir-K9/Azure-Sentinel-XDR-Labs/blob/e827e19335fc03c1aef943cd5ef8b839163defed/mini-project-01/%20%20%20screenshots/Screenshot%202026-03-19%20114713.png)